aslilac/mckayla.blog/posts/gleam-traits.md

 ways; and honestly it has more to do with the fact that data is immutable in Gleam than the fact that it's a type instead of a trait.

-We'll start again with Rust, and we'll do our comparsion by defining an iterator which produces the Fibonacci sequence.
+We'll start again with Rust, and we'll do our comparison by defining an iterator which produces the Fibonacci sequence.

 ```rust